Privacy Policy — Ask Safely Assistant

 Mobile App Attribution — Adjust

 We use Adjust, a mobile measurement partner (MMP), to understand which ad campaigns lead to app installs.
-We run Adjust with its maximum privacy configuration:

 What Adjust receives from our app: